 Although a resolutely British car, my DSS spent time in New Zealand before coming home to England in 2012 and, in 2014, being painstakingly restored.
 Since then it appears, she has led a quiet life with just under a thousand miles in a dozen years.
 The sheaf of MoT certificates show no advisories.

-Just how I’ll get on after my initial problem (see Blog 28) I have no idea; I guess it will be either love or hearty dislike – watch this space.
-The idea is to allow us to travel en famille, whether we ever will, is a moot point.
+Just how I’ll get on with my Daimler?
+I still have no idea.
+Since acquisition, the winter months have precluded much use and health issues at the start of the better weather in 2024 has left her in her straw.
+I’m now looking towards Spring 2025 to get properly started.
+The idea was to allow us to travel en famille, whether we ever will, is a moot point.
 In any event, the Learmonth Jaguar family now has a questionable relative, a Daimler, conceived and built before the Jaguar takeover in 1960.

 1952 Daimler Barker Special Sports